phetsims/phet-info/doc/phet-development-overview.md

 | [perennial-alias](https://github.com/phetsims/perennial-alias/)  | 11,000  | Copy of perennial that can run on non-master SHAs.
 | [sherpa](https://github.com/phetsims/sherpa/)  | -  | All of our 3rd-party dependencies.
 Some such as font-awesome or lodash are used in every simulation and some such as numeric or three.js are sim-specific.

-## Checking out the HTML5 code from GitHub
+## Checking out the HTML5 Code from GitHub

 Our example-sim repository README.md includes a list of git clone commands that will check out the example simulation and all of its dependencies: https://github.com/phetsims/example-sim